bitfocus/companion-module-behringer-xair/HELP.md

 Channel, USB, FX Send, Fx Return, Bus and Main fader adjust | Adjust the selected Channel, Channel, USB, FX Send, Fx Return, Bus and Main fader up or down by steps **see notes*
-Store Fader Channel, USB, FX Send, Fx Return, Bus and Main | Stores the selected fader value for later recall **see notes* Recall Fader Channel, USB, FX Send, Fx Return, Bus and Main | Sets the selected fader to the stored value Channel, USB, FX Send, Fx Return, Bus and Main label | Sets the text label in the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
+Store Fader Channel, USB, FX Send, Fx Return, Bus and Main | Stores the selected fader value for later recall **see notes* Recall Fader Channel, USB, FX Send, Fx Return, Bus and Main | Sets the selected fader to the stored value Set State of Insert, Gate, EQ, Compressor, LR send | Turn the selected processing element On or Off Channel, USB, FX Send, Fx Return, Bus and Main label | Sets the text label in the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
 Channel, USB, FX Send, Fx Return, Bus and Main color | Sets the color of the scribble strip of the selected Channel, USB, FX Send, Fx Return, Bus and Main
 Mute Group | Turns the selected mute group on or off